Revision Counseling Center is composed of therapists who strive to help you revise your life to ensure fulfillment.

 • Play Therapy

-Shelia Holmes is originally from Huntsville, Alabama and considers Auburn as her second home.
-She attended Auburn University earning a bachelors degree in Psychology and a masters degree in Clinical Mental Health Counseling.
-Shelia is currently a doctoral student in the Counselor Education and Supervision program at the University of the Cumberlands.
+Shelia Holmes is originally from Huntsville, Alabama, and considers Auburn her second home.
+She attended Auburn University, earning a bachelor of arts degree in Psychology and a master of education degree in Clinical Mental Health Counseling.
+Shelia is currently a doctoral candidate in the Counselor Education and Supervision program at the University of the Cumberlands.
 Shelia provides therapy to help with various concerns from episodes of depression, anxiety, and self esteem to highlight a few.
-She has provided therapy in various settings ranging from inpatient care, prison system, community mental health, and a college campus.
+She has provided therapy in various settings ranging from inpatient care, the prison system, community mental health, and a college campus.
 She is a national certified counselor and a member of the counseling honor society Chi Sigma Iota, ALCA, and ACA.
-She is also a member of the board of directors for East Alabama Mental Health Center.
+Shelia is currently the president elect for the Alabama Mental Health Counseling Association, and a member of the board of directors for East Alabama Mental Health Center and Valley Haven School.
 Shelia strives to provide therapy that embarks on gaining insight and focusing on change.
 Her favorite quote exemplifies the journey of counseling, “I'm not going to tell you to get over it, I'm going to help you get through it.”
 Shelia provides individual, group, and couples therapy.

 LaTrivia “Tori” Mayers was born and raised about 15 miles south of Auburn in Tuskegee, Alabama.
 She attended Auburn University at Montgomery receiving a bachelor of science degree in Psychology.
 She attended Troy University where she received her master of science degree in Counseling & Psychology with a concentration in Clinical Mental Health Counseling.
 Tori has worked in the group home setting and as a trauma therapist in the child advocacy setting.
 She provides therapy primarily for issues related to trauma, life transitions, self-esteem, depression, and anxiety.
 She is a National Certified Counselor (NCC), a certified Trauma-Focused Cognitive Behavioral Therapist (TF-CBT), and Certified Clinical Mental Health Counselor.
 Tori strives to provide therapy that helps to facilitate change while working towards healing